 The Zulus came on, wave after wave of them, but unable to penetrate the laager and come to grips with the enemy they found their assegais or short stabbing spears, an excellent weapon in close quarter combat, worse than useless.
-Still they swarmed around the laager and as long as they did so the Boers would mow them down in their hundreds.
+Still, they swarmed around the laager but for as long as they did so the Boers mowed them down in their hundreds.

 Four times the Zulus attacked and four times they were repulsed yet it appeared they had no other strategy than to continue doing so; with the bodies piling up despair began to set in and increasingly exhausted each attack was less furious than the last.

-Pretorius also had problems of his own; he knew ammunition was running low and that if the rate of fire was not sustained they could still be overwhelmed.
-He made the decision to lead a cavalry commando from the camp in an attempt to disperse the enemy.
+Pretorius also had problems of his own; he knew ammunition was running low and that if the rate of fire was not sustained they could still be overwhelmed, so he ordered a mounted assault to blunt the enemy attack, one he would lead himself.
 It was a risk but a necessary one and he knew the Zulus were nervous of horses – he was right.
 There was little resistance as the horsemen approached and they soon began to flee first hesitatingly and then in great haste.
 The Boers would pursue them for many hours and some distance from the camp.

-Regardless of the confidence Pretorius may have had in the effectiveness of a well fortified laager and the courage and marksmanship of his men he had still achieved a victory against overwhelming odds, and for the Boers at least the Battle of Blood River had been an almost bloodless affair, just three men wounded among them Pretorius himself, stabbed through the hand with an assegai.
+The confidence Pretorius had displayed in the effectiveness of a well-fortified laager and the courage and marksmanship of his men had been borne out.
+He had achieved an astonishing victory against overwhelming odds; and for the Boers at least the Battle of Blood River had been an almost bloodless affair, just three men wounded among them Pretorius himself, stabbed through the hand with an assegai.

 Prayers were said that night in the Boer camp for their triumph and their deliverance.
 They were a chosen people and they thanked God for making them so.
 The Battle of Blood River would be commemorated annually thereafter as the ‘Day of the Covenant.’